-1. Jesus came to earth to restore what we lost when Adam and Eve sinned by deciding to live by their own knowledge of good and evil rather than by God's knowledge.
+1. Jesus came to earth to restore what we lost when Adam and Eve sinned (i.e. their decision to live by their own knowledge of good and evil rather than by God's knowledge).

 2. Jesus gained back our "righteousness" or right-standing with God.

 A. By his shed blood, our past is forgiven, and our conscience is cleansed